Chart Color Schemes

 Cultural Diversity

-Barkly's population shows above-average cultural diversity, with 4.0% born overseas and 57.9% speaking a language other than English at home.
-Christianity is the predominant religion in Barkly, comprising 65.8%, compared to 56.8% across Rest of NT.
-The top three ancestry groups are Australian Aboriginal (66.8%), Australian (10.6%), and English (10.6%), with notable differences including an overrepresentation of Russian at 0.3% in Barkly, compared to 0.0% regionally.
+Barkly's cultural diversity is above average, with 4.0% of its population born overseas and 57.9% speaking a language other than English at home.
+Christianity is the predominant religion in Barkly, comprising 65.8% of people, compared to 56.8% across Rest of NT.
+The top three ancestry groups are Australian Aboriginal (66.8%), Australian (10.6%), and English (10.6%).

 Frequently Asked Questions - Diversity